Jimmy McNulty (footballer): Career

 On 17 January 2014, McNulty had his contract at Barnsley cancelled by mutual consent.
 Hours after announcing he left Barnsley, McNulty signed an 18-month deal for Bury where he will be re-united with boss David Flitcroft.

 On 2 June 2015, McNulty signed for Rochdale on a two-year contract and reunited with his old boss Keith Hill.

 On 26 June 2021, McNulty signed a one-year contract extension.

-McNulty was appointed caretaker manager, following the sacking of Robbie Stockdale.
+Managerial career

+In August 2022, McNulty was appointed caretaker manager, following the sacking of Robbie Stockdale.
+He had another spell as Rochdale's interim manager following the sacking of Stockdale's successor Jim Bentley in March 2023, winning his first two games in charge, away at AFC Wimbledon on 1 April, and at home against Walsall on 7 April 2023.
+Following the club's relegation, McNulty was appointed manager on a two-year contract on 12 May 2023.

+Following a strong start to the 2025–26 season, McNulty was named National League Manager of the Month for August 2025 having led his side to five victories from their first six matches.